 Integrating WhatConverts with Google Analytics gives you the ability to track phone calls, form submissions, web chats and eCommerce transactions — allowing you to connect the dots while measuring marketing campaigns, conversions and leads.
 Drilling down into individual leads reveals more information such as the lead’s landing page, the contact information, plus chat transcripts and call recordings.

 Google Analytics can provide marketers with general indicators about what may be happening on their site.
 It cannot, however, provide details, That’s why GA must be supplemented with tools that provide richer tracking and marketing reporting for your website, including call, form and chat tracking.
-By integrating WhatConverts into Google Analytics, you can get more valuable reports that display calls, form fills and chats as events and goal completions within GA.
+By integrating WhatConverts into Google Analytics, you can get more valuable reports that display calls, fills of online forms and chats as events and goal completions within GA.